KoobDS/elden-ring-armor-optimizer/README.md

 | Crucible Greaves        | Legs      | 9.6    | 20    | 4,172.75 | 3.5% damage increase to Aspect of the Crucible Incantations |
 |                          |          | 24.2 | 51 | 12,031.88 |                                             |

-Our optimal result is not only 0.9 weight units lighter, but also 8.3% more powerful.
+Our optimal result from Method 3 is not only 0.9 weight units lighter, but also 8.3% more powerful.
 Comparing the Wiki's set to our base game optimal set, we are 0.9 weight units heavier but 10.0% more powerful.

 As outlined before, most prior approaches exclusively considered full sets.
-The most popular of these, a YouTube video with over 1.4 million views at the time of this writing, found the Tree Sentinel set to be #1 set in the game.
+The most popular of these, a YouTube video with over 1.4 million views at the time of this writing, found the Tree Sentinel set to be the #1 set in the game.
 That set's chart is below.

 | Name                    | Slot      | Weight | Poise | Power    | Special |
 |-------------------------|----------|--------|-------|----------|---------|